-Ara requires ākonga to be honest and act with integrity in their learning and assessments.
-All ākonga are required to:
+Te Pūkenga requires learners to be honest and act with integrity in their learning and assessments.

-present their own original work for assessment
+You are required to:

-- acknowledge contributions from other sources by using correct APA referencing format; this includes direct copying, paraphrasing, summarising, and the rearranging of, another person's words or idea/s - not cheat in tests or examinations - ensure they follow all instructions and the correct procedures - not collude on assessments with other ākonga - not over- or misrepresent the individual contributions of members of any group assignment - not knowingly help others to cheat - not present another person's assessment as their own (this includes purchased and AI-generated assessments) - not act or behave in a way that prevents others from completing their assessments - keep written and electronic work secure to prevent others from accessing and copying work.
+- present your own original work for assessment - acknowledge contributions from other sources by using the referencing format required for the programme (failure to do this correctly may be regarded as plagiarism); this includes direct copying, paraphrasing, summarising, and the rearranging of, another person's words or idea/s - not cheat in tests or examinations - ensure you follow all instructions and the correct procedures (e.g., no use of mobile phones or personal electronic devices) - not enter into any agreements with other learners to collude on assignments - collaborate only as permitted - not over- or misrepresent the individual contributions of members of any group assignment - not knowingly help others to cheat - not present another person's assessment as your own (this includes purchased assessments) - not act or behave in a way that prevents others from completing their assessments - keep written and electronic work secure to prevent others from accessing and copying work.